Felipe Freitas is very likely the only member of the 2021 MSx cohort at Stanford GSB whose résumé includes this entry: professional surfer.

 If you go back into supply chain work, you’ll find that world different after COVID-19.
 Will those impacts be permanent?

-Most of the businesses will have to think more about the concept of what the French tire company Michelin calls “glocal.”
-You’ll have to think global and local in every decision you make, because COVID-19 showed that a supply chain across the globe can be very fragile.
-I believe one of the biggest challenges of the next decade, for businesses and societies, will be solving to create supply chains that are at the same time flexible, resilient, and sustainable.
+Most businesses will have to think more about the concept of what the French tire company Michelin calls “glocal.”
+You’ll have to think global and local in every decision you make because COVID-19 showed that a supply chain across the globe can be very fragile.
+I believe one of the biggest challenges of the next decade, for businesses and societies, will be creating supply chains that are at the same time flexible, resilient, and sustainable.
 And I want to be part of the solution.

 You will be graduating soon.
 What will be your next thing to learn?

 I spent the year taking notes about books I want to read after the program.
 I have more than 100 books on that list.
 Marketing professor Baba Shiv has fantastic research about the brain and how we make decisions; I’m curious to learn more.
 I also want to explore more applications of artificial intelligence and machine learning.
-The future will be driven by AI, and I want to keep digging and exploring and learning.
+The future will be driven by AI, and I want to keep digging, exploring, and learning.

 Is surfing still a part of your life?